moetezch/test-bl-ts/README.md

 ### Prerequisites

-Edit .env file and add your api key
+Create a .env file and add your api key

 ```
 REACT_APP_TMDB_KEY=<<your_key_here>>